PrinsFrank/PrinsFrank.nl/_posts/2020-08-09-The-obscure-eruv-of-amsterdam.md

 <iframe src="https://www.google.com/maps/d/embed?mid=1K9JpabMj1Wgdjy6O41Tqk_nvKes" width="100%" height="300px" frameborder="0" style="border:0" allowfullscreen></iframe>

 But after all this research, not a single reference to how this boundary is created - no pictures of strings, fences, nothing.
 It doesn't really happen that much that not a single obscure blogpost talks about something that should physically exist, so I decided to find and document any physical thing related to the eruv boundary I could find.
-With the boundary map sent to my phone and the airco turned on to battle the onging heatwave, I arrive at my first destination "Leimuiden" after a short drive.
+With the boundary map sent to my phone and the airco turned on to battle the ongoing heatwave, I arrive at my first destination "Leimuiden" after a short drive.

 With the rivers and bodies of water doing the gruntwork for the eruv - we're in the netherlands so what do you expect - any physical representation should be in the form of "beams" over bridges, mostly made of wire.
 The idea behind this is that those wires represent the cross beams of a door, with the poles they are attached to representing the side posts.